South African labour law: Courts' changing views

 In the past, the courts took the view that the function of the court is not to second-guess the employer's decision.
 It is not up to the court to ask whether it was the "best" decision under those circumstances; it needed only to consider whether it was a rational, commercial or operational decision.

 Now the courts take a closer view of the employer's business decisions.

 In BMD Knitting Mills v SA Clothing & Textile Workers Union, the court departed from its deferential approach and focused on the fairness of the reason to both parties:

 The starting point is whether there is a commercial rationale for the decision.
 But rather than take such justification at face value, a court is entitled to examine whether the particular decision has been taken in a manner which is also fair to the affected party, namely the employees to be retrenched.
 To this extent the court is entitled to enquire as whether a reasonable basis exists on which the decision, including the proposed manner, to dismiss for operational requirements is predicated.
 Viewed accordingly, the test becomes less deferential and the court is entitled to examine the content of the reasons given by the employer, albeit that the enquiry is not directed to whether the reason offered is the one which would have been chosen by the court.
 Fairness, not correctness is the mandated test.

 In Chemical Workers Industrial Union v Algorax, the court considered itself to be entitled to scrutinize the employer's business reasoning and decision-making in considerable detail.
 The reasoning given is that the court should not hesitate to deal with an issue which requires no special expertise, skills or knowledge that it does not have, but simply requires common sense or logic.

 The most important implication of this approach is that the employer will need to convince the court not only that it has considered alternatives, but that it has chosen the option that makes the best business sense.

-Procedural aspects

-There is no clear dividing line between substantive and procedural fairness in dismissals for operational reasons; the issues overlap considerably.